flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

     $ # if you started it above, you can stop oclock program by running killall
     $ killall oclock

-Another really easy way, is by using the browser and connecting to the server running in the [RPI][rpi], as shown here:
+Another simple way is by using the browser and connecting to the server running in the [RPI][rpi], as shown here:

     :::uri
     http://RPI_ADDRESS/msgMode

 ![helloMsgMode](|filename|/images/office-clock-hello-world.jpg)

-It is actually easy to control the display from a shell prompt.
+You can control the display from a shell prompt.
 For an example on how that is done, check out these commands:

     :::bash